noisebridge/rfid-access-control/software/firmware/README.md

      r     : Reset RFID reader (Should typically not be necessary except after physical connection reconnect of its SPI bus).
      P     : Ping; responds with "Pong".
 Useful to check aliveness.
+     (TODO: specialized command to buzz or silent open, color leds etc)

-Responses generally are prefixed with the letter of the command.
-Makes interfacing simple.
+Each command is acknowledged with a line prefixed with the letter of the command, *or* on error, the returned value starts with `E`.
+Makes interfacing the protocol simple.

 Compiling
 ---------